mkmark/x4-notes/README.md

 I do this plot to get Astrid.

-The only decison to be made here is whether to side with the twins or against them.
+The only decision to be made here is whether to side with the twins or against them.
 The latter option gives the blueprint, which is not available otherwise.

 I need to finish the plot to get the Astrid, speaking of which is so ugly and not quite useful.
-A Moreya/Katana can do a better job moving everywhere and be used as a personal ship when required, in comparision the manuvability of Astrid is too aweful to be used personaly.
-The best use might be to quickly fly and dock on a unteleportable station so I can teleport there fast, even then it's a M ship thus too far away from the telepotation room.
+A Moreya/Katana can do a better job moving everywhere and be used as a personal ship when required, in comparison the maneuverability of Astrid is too awful to be used personally.
+The best use might be to quickly fly and dock on a unteleportable station so I can teleport there fast, even then it's a M ship thus too far away from the teleportation room.

 see also